Are we there yet?!

 - Check if there’s a cot wherever you’re staying.

-- Pack familiar things to settle your baby in unfamiliar settings, such as their blanket, night light and a few toys.
+- Pack familiar things to settle baby, such as their blanket and a few toys.

 - Pack a separate small bag with easy access to important things (bottles, nappies, wipes, etc.).